Wills, Trusts & Probate

 Are Medicaid planning strategies legal in California?

-Does Medicaid planning affect my heirs?
+How will Medicaid planning affect my heirs?

-How much does Medicaid planning cost?
+How much does Medicaid planning typically cost?

-What documents are needed for Medicaid planning?
+What documents do I need for a Medicaid application?